 2. Butterfly Valley, Oludeniz

-Unleash the bohemian in you in the charming Butterfly Valley, one of the best places to go in Turkey.
+Unleash the bohemian in you in the charming Butterfly Valley, one of the best places to visit in Turkey.
 You can laze around in a hammock, sip your favorite drink and enjoy campfire and music at the Rock Bar.
+It is one of the famous Turkey tourist attractions.

 A must among places to see in Turkey is Patara, the longest beach in Turkey.
 There are a few reasonably priced beach cafés with umbrellas and sunbeds for hire.
 Also if you’re lucky, you can witness a sunset and moonrise at the same time from the top of a dune.
 Absolutely enchanting!